g-h-o-s-t-s/arraybased-library/README.md

 # arraybased-library
-implementing array-based container class Library and interactive class Kiosk, without ArrayList class usage
+implementing array-based container class Library and client class Kiosk.\
+restricted from making use of arrayList class.